UK economy shrinks for first time since 2012 as Brexit bites

 “Brexit uncertainty, and to a lesser extent, weaker global demand, has reduced firms’ appetites to expand,” said James Smith, an economist at ING bank.
 “Meanwhile, contingency planning activities for a no-deal Brexit are costly and often resource-intensive, reducing scope to lift capital spending.
 We expect this trend to continue for the rest of the year.”

 May’s replacement as prime minister, Boris Johnson, has insisted there will be no further delay to the Brexit date and that Britain will leave the EU on Halloween come what may.
 That’s stoked fears that Britain will leave the EU without a deal, a development that would see tariffs and other restrictions imposed on traded goods.
 Most economists think that would lead to a recession; even Brexit’s most passionate supporters say it would be disruptive at least in the short-term.
-The pound has fallen to 2-1/2 year lows against the dollar and was down 0.2% on Friday, at $1.2104.
+The pound has fallen to 2-1/2 year lows against the dollar and was down another 0.6% on Friday, at $1.2063.

 Sajid Javid, Britain’s new Treasury chief, conceded that this is a “challenging” period for the British economy but insisted that the fundamentals remain “strong.”